tsgates/arch-wiki-markdown/wiki/Secure_Shell.md

 > Autossh - automatically restarts SSH sessions and tunnels

-When a ssh session or tunnel cannot be kept alive, because for example bad network conditions cause the sshd client to disconnect, you can use Autossh to automatically restart them.
+When a session or tunnel cannot be kept alive, for example due to bad network conditions causing client disconnections, you can use Autossh to automatically restart them.
 Autossh can be installed from the official repositories.

 Usage examples: